EvelynPloetz/Deep-LASI/docs/source/docu/automatic.rst

    Correction factors histograms

 After trace classification and correction, the number of states classifier will predict the most probable number of states for each trace.
-The corresponding confidence values will be shown in a pop up histogram.
+The corresponding confidence values will be shown in a pop up histogram like :numref:`state number`.

 .. figure:: ./../figures/documents/Fig_34_number_of_states_confidence.png
    :width: 300